openedx/edx-toggles/docs/how_to/create_toggles_report_for_devstack_or_sandbox.rst

 When creating report for just one environment
 ++++++++++++++++++++++++++++++++++++++++++++++

-For this use case, you can either follow directory structure listed above or:
+For this use case, you can either follow the directory structure listed above, or do the following:

 Create an empty directory named following this name pattern: `<env_name>_env`.
 Populate it with state data json files.